modular-magician/terraform-provider-google-beta/website/docs/r/compute_forwarding_rule.html.markdown

   (Optional)
   Service Directory service to register the forwarding rule under.

+* `service_directory_region` -
+  (Optional)
+  Service Directory region to register this global forwarding rule under.
+  Default to "us-central1".
+Only used for PSC for Google APIs.
+  All PSC for Google APIs Forwarding Rules on the same network should use the same Service Directory region.

 ## Attributes Reference

 In addition to the arguments listed above, the following computed attributes are exported: